microservices-march/messenger-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ### Your environment

-- Version of the platform or specific commit
+- Version of this project or specific commit
 - Version of NodeJS
 - Target deployment platform